ApiLogicServer/Docs/docs/FAQ-Low-Code.md

 * Uses your __existing tooling: IDE. languages, libraries, deployment, etc__

+    * This "designed for standards-based extensibility" provides the flexibility to deal with the "last mile" problems often encountered by automation.

-    * This "Dev / IT friendly" approach can help promote Low Code adoption more widely in their organizations
+    * This "Dev / IT friendly" approach can help promote Low Code adoption more widely in their organizations.

+    * While GenAI is employed, it is for dev, not production.
+This means that there is no runtime overhead, and developers are able to assess any AI "hallunications" prior to production.

 * __Automated Modern Software Architeture__ - APIs, Messages, Logic Sharing